friflo/Friflo.Json.Fliox/Engine/README.md

 ### `GameDatabase`

-The `GameDatabase` is used to convert `GameEntity` to `DatabaseEntity`s or vise versa so that they can be stored in scene files or in a database.
+The `GameDatabase` is used to convert `GameEntity` to `DataEntity`s or vise versa so that they can be stored in scene files or in a database.